willyeo2/Will-s-LMSC-261-Repository/WYeo_LMSC261_Assignment1.md

 ### Will Yeo

 I. Introduction

-   A. Illustrative story about Thrifty Corporate VP not understanding what coders do.
+ 1. Illustrative story about Thrifty Corporate VP not understanding what coders do.
-     B. Why Are We Here
+ 2. Why Are We Here
-        1. Author discusses his programming background
+Author discusses his programming background
 II.
 "Let's Begin" - Explanation of How Computers Function